vasuag29/vasuag29/README.md

 ## Hello World! 👋

 #### I'm a software engineer/developer fascinated by AI and astrophysics!
-I am currently working at Siemens Healthineers as a software developer.
-I work on C#, MEAN stack and Azure on a daily basis.
+I used to work at Siemens Healthineers as a software developer, working on C#, MEAN stack and Azure on a daily basis.
+#### Currently, I'm a CS grad student at Northeastern University, Boston.

 <img src="https://camo.githubusercontent.com/e15e75521862be103c834df436a8f9e075c945e5/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6475334a336358797a686a3735494f6776412f67697068792e676966" width="250" height="250" align="right"/>
 <div>